safesoftware/fme-server-iac-templates/Azure/bicep/README.md

-# FME Server (Distributed deployment, Windows)
+# FME Flow (Distributed deployment, Windows)
-These Bicep scripts deploy [FME Server (Distributed deployment, Windows)](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/safesoftwareinc.fme-server-distributed-deployment?tab=overview) in your Azure Subscription.
-The scripts can be used as a boilerplate for automatic deployments of the public FME Server Azure VM images in your own environment with your own configurations.
+These Bicep scripts deploy [FME Flow (Distributed deployment, Windows)](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/safesoftwareinc.fme-server-distributed-deployment?tab=overview) in your Azure Subscription.
+The scripts can be used as a boilerplate for automatic deployments of the public FME Flow Azure VM images in your own environment with your own configurations.
 # How to use the scripts
 ## Quickstart
 ### Prerequisites
-To deploy FME Server (Distributed deployment, Windows) on Microsoft Azure from a local machine, the Azure CLI and Bicep need to be installed.
+To deploy FME Flow (Distributed deployment, Windows) on Microsoft Azure from a local machine, the Azure CLI and Bicep need to be installed.
 Follow this documentation depending on your scenario: [Install Bicep tools](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install)
 ### Apply the deployment
 Once all prerequisites are installed you confirmed the Bicep scripts can be deployed via the following steps
 1. Create a resource group in your Azure subscription for the deployment in your preferred location: ```az group create -l <location> -n <resource-group-name>```
 2. Review the parameters.
 Most of the parameters have default values assigned, but can be changed in the `main.bicep` file.
 You will be prompted for any variable that does not have a default value.
 3. Run ```az deployment group create --resource-group <resource-group-name> --template-file main.bicep``` from the directory that that holds the `main.bicep` file and provide any variables you are prompted for.
 This will take about 10 - 20 minutes.
-### Test FME Server
+### Test FME Flow
-Once the deployment is complete it is time to test FME Server.
-The public URL for the new FME Server can be found in the overview of the Application Gateway resource.
-Follow these steps to test FME Server:
+Once the deployment is complete it is time to test FME Flow.
+The public URL for the new FME Flow can be found in the overview of the Application Gateway resource.
+Follow these steps to test FME Flow:
 1. [Log on to the Web User Interface](https://docs.safe.com/fme/html/FME_Server_Documentation/AdminGuide/Log-on-Get-Started-2-Tier.htm)
 2. [Request and Install a License](https://docs.safe.com/fme/html/FME_Server_Documentation/AdminGuide/Request_and_Install_a_License-2-Tier.htm)
 3. [Run Workspace](https://docs.safe.com/fme/html/FME_Server_Documentation/WebUI/Run-Workspace.htm?)
 ### Delete the deployment
-To delete the FME Server deployment remove the resource group: ```az group delete -n <resource-group-name>```
+To delete the FME Flow deployment remove the resource group: ```az group delete -n <resource-group-name>```
 ## Parameters
 |Parameter|Description|Default|
 |---|---|---|